aquasecurity/starboard/docs/cli/getting-started.md

 vulnerabilityreports   vulns,vuln    aquasecurity.github.io   true         VulnerabilityReport
 ```

+!!! tip
-> **NOTE** There's also a `starboard cleanup` subcommand, which can be used to remove all resources created by Starboard.
+    There's also a `starboard cleanup` subcommand, which can be used to remove all resources created by Starboard.

 As an example let's run in the current namespace an old version of `nginx` that we know has vulnerabilities: